rsvaliveti/starter-hugo-academic/content/work/index.md

             * Developed requirements for Layer 1 encryption (AES-GCM, AES-CTR modes) in INFN
               ASICs: at the ODU layer (in mapper ASIC) & bulk encryption (DSP ASIC).
-These requirements addressed the following aspects: algorithmic compliance, support for minimizing the cryptographic boundary (for FIPS 140-2 validation)
+These requirements addressed the following aspects: algorithmic compliance, support for minimizing the cryptographic boundary (for FIPS 140-2 validation).
+            * Specified the architecture for supporting protection switching schemes (e.g., 1+1 SNCP, Y-cable) in Infinera transponders and muxponders.
+This involved the timely reporting of defects to the protection FSMs, FPGA assist to minimize the switching time.
+            * Developed requirements for FEC Support for OC3/1GE Optical Supervisory Channels
             * Developed the End-2-End mechanism for Shared Mesh Protection (SMP) for ODU connections.
 This mechanism has been presented in various contributions to ITU-T SG15 Q9 (OTN Equipment).
 This work contributed to the ITU-T